-The signal timestamp of retire fences must match HW VSYNC even on devices that don’t use the offset phase.
-Otherwise, errors appear to have greater severity than reality.
-Smart panels often have a delta: Retire fence is the end of direct memory access (DMA) to display memory, but the actual display switch and HW VSYNC is some time later.
+The signal timestamp of retire fences must match HW VSYNC, even on devices that don’t use the offset phase.
+Otherwise, errors appear to be more severe than they are.
+Smart panels often have a delta where the retire fence is the end of direct memory access (DMA) to display memory, but the actual display switch and HW VSYNC is some time later.

 PRESENT_TIME_OFFSET_FROM_VSYNC_NS is set in the device’s

-BoardConfig.mk make file.
-It is based upon the display controller and panel
+BoardConfig.mk makefile.
+It's based on the display controller and panel

 characteristics.
-Time from retire fence timestamp to HW VSYNC signal is
+The time from the retire fence timestamp to the HW VSYNC

 VSYNC and SF_VSYNC offsets

 high-load use cases, such as partial GPU composition during window transition